adamkdean/gpt-monitor/README.md

 Note: this is a small fire-and-forget pet project.
 It is not intended to be used for anything serious.

+### Improvements

+1. Run multiple requests each time and use the mean
+2. Run requests more frequently (costs!)

 ## Contributing

 Feel free to submit issues or pull requests if you'd like to contribute to the project or have any suggestions for improvements.